JacobInwald/CRATE/README.md

     make run/demo   # Runs the demo script for each case study
 ```
 These should be run withing the containing folder of the exploit.

+Each other section of the project has a README file in their folder to provide instructions.

 ## Contributions